Dr Scott Hanson-Easey

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

 I am a senior lecturer in the School of Public Health with a cross-cutting interest in how individuals and diverse communities make sense of and respond to health risks and natural hazards.
-This research aims to inform health communication interventions from government and non-government stakeholders.
+This research aims to inform government and non-government health promotion strategy and interventions.

 My most recent research focuses on how risk communication efforts could better address cultural, economic, social, structural, and discursive factors operating in different settings.
 When working with diverse communities, I utilise a community-based participatory research (CBPR) paradigm.
 This research has been used to develop a communication framework, guiding emergency service agencies in the process of designing risk and emergency messages with Culturally and Linguistically Diverse (CALD) communities across Australia.
 This research paradigm uses a ‘strength-based’ approach that treats communities themselves as the experts in understanding their own communication needs.
 Findings from these projects highlight the need to genuinely involve CALD, and other underrepresented communities, in evaluating and developing emergency and disaster messaging in collaboration emergency management agencies.